 After the meeting with President Banerjee, a second meeting at Rotary International spawned interest by Rotary vocational service global leaders, triggering an interest in piloting the program, starting with Japan, India, and Argentina.
 By 2012, it was decided by Rotary International that the Rotary Student Program had merit and would be promoted internationally.
 Leveraging the 200-country, 1.2-million member Rotary network, career connection options were considered viable and endless as a means of Rotarians serving young people.
 The mentoring program was given heightened global attention on June 23, 2013, when Rotarians worldwide were trained on the attributes of the Rotary Student Program at the Rotary International Convention in Lisbon, Portugal by Rotary Student Program Chair, Jackie Huie.

 How It Works

-Through the Rotary Student Program, select young people are invited to explore career interests, with behind-the-scenes visits to area businesses.
-Meeting one-on-one with business professionals, participating students gain rare access to every level—from CEOs of global corporations to small business owners.
-In reverse interviews, students are given the opportunity to learn more about particular areas of interest, what it takes to land the dream job, and even verify opposing career interests.
+Through the Rotary Student Program, select young people are invited to explore career interests with behind-the-scenes visits to area businesses.
+Meeting one on one with business professionals, participating students gain rare access to every level—from CEOs of global corporations to small-business owners.
+In reverse interviews, students are given the opportunity to learn more about particular areas of interest, what it takes to land their dream job, and even verify opposing career interests.

 Through Rotarians, students explore dreams from every possible direction—from becoming an NFL football player to becoming a global peace leader, from becoming a medical professional to going into the entertainment business, from working as a public servant in politics to starting a private family business.
 With the Rotary Student Program, the opportunities and possibilities are endless.